Jade-ux/MS02-My-Trip-Planner/README.md

 There was a bug where if you have already chosen a country you could enter invalid data into the city field and you would not be notified.
 I added a test to check if the place is undefined and if it is to alert the user to enter a valid city.

 There was still a bug after this that if you had already chosen a country and a valid city and then went back to re-enter data into the city field but entered invalid data, you would not be notified.
 This is because the place is already set on the map.
-I considered resetting the city on change of the autocomplete field however, this ....
+In future deployments I will add a button after the city field that must be pressed to change the view to the city.
+On that button's action I can reset the view and add an if statement to check if the city is valid before panning and zooming to the city.

 ### Content hidden below the fold